-Environmental risks associated with the Corporation's non-regulated generation operations are addressed in a similar manner as the Corporation's regulated electric utilities that operate in the same jurisdiction as the non-regulated generation operations, or by environmental practices and procedures followed by Fortis Properties.
+Environmental risks associated with the Corporation's non-regulated generation operations are addressed in a similar manner as the Corporation's regulated electric utilities that operate in the same jurisdiction as the non-regulated generation operations.

 The key environmental risks affecting the Corporation's hospitality and real estate operations include, but are not limited to: (i) asbestos and urea-formaldehyde contamination in buildings; (ii) release of ozone-depleting substances from air conditioning and refrigeration equipment; (iii) fuel tank leaks; and (iv) remediation of contaminated properties, whether or not such contamination was actually caused by the property owner.
 Fortis Properties is committed to meeting the requirements of environmental standards related to its hospitality and real estate operations.
-In assessing properties being acquired, all must meet environmental standards, including, but not limited to, the appropriate federal, provincial and municipal standards for asbestos, fuel storage, urea-formaldehyde and chlorofluorocarbon-based refrigerants in air conditioning and refrigerating equipment.
+In assessing properties being acquired, all must meet environmental standards, including, but not limited to, the appropriate federal, provincial and municipal standards for asbestos, fuel storage, urea-formaldehyde and chlorofluorocarbon-based refrigerants in air conditioning and refrigeration equipment.
 This process is also applied to existing properties, ensuring environmental compliance by all facilities.

-The Corporation has asset-retirement obligations as disclosed in the notes to its 2010 Audited Consolidated Financial Statements.
-However, liabilities with respect to these asset-retirement obligations have not been recorded in the Corporation's 2010 Audited Consolidated Financial Statements, with the exception of approximately \$3 million related to PCBs at FortisBC, as they could not be reasonably estimated or were determined to be immaterial (including asset-retirement obligations associated with asbestos and chemically treated poles) to the Corporation's consolidated results of operations, cash flows or financial position.
+The Corporation has asset-retirement obligations as disclosed in the notes to its 2011 Audited Consolidated Financial Statements.
+However, liabilities with respect to these asset-retirement obligations have not been recorded in the Corporation's 2011 Audited Consolidated Financial Statements, with the exception of approximately \$4 million related to PCBs at FortisBC Electric, as they could not be reasonably estimated or were determined to be immaterial (including asset-retirement obligations associated with asbestos and chemically treated poles) to the Corporation's consolidated results of operations, cash flows or financial position.
 The utilities have ongoing programs to identify and replace transformers which are at risk of spillage of oil, and PCBs continue to be removed from service and safely disposed of in compliance with applicable laws and regulations.

-Costs associated with environmental protection initiatives (including the development, implementation and maintenance of EMSs), compliance with environmental laws, regulations and guidelines, and environmental damage did not materially affect the Corporation's consolidated results of operations, cash flows or financial position during 2010 and, based on current laws, facts and circumstances, are not expected to have a material effect in 2011.
-Many costs related to carrying out the utilities' EMSs, however, are embedded in the utilities' operating, maintenance and capital programs and are, therefore, not readily identifiable.
+Costs associated with environmental protection initiatives (including the development, implementation and maintenance of EMSs), compliance with environmental laws, regulations and guidelines, and environmental damage did not materially affect the Corporation's consolidated results of operations, cash flows or financial position during 2011 and, based on current laws, facts and circumstances, are not expected to have a material effect in 2012.
+Many of the above costs, however, are embedded in the utilities' operating, maintenance and capital programs and are, therefore, not readily identifiable.
 At the Corporation's regulated utilities, prudently incurred operating and capital costs associated with environmental protection initiatives, compliance with environmental laws, regulations and guidelines, and environmental damage are eligible for recovery in customer rates.
 Fortis believes that the Corporation and its subsidiaries are materially compliant with environmental laws and regulations applicable to them in the various jurisdictions in which they operate.